goyox86/elpr-sources/guessing-game.md

 [number]: primitive-types.html#numeric-types

 Just like `read_line()`, our call to `parse()` could cause an error.
-What if our string contained `A👍%`?
+What if our string contained `Aߑ���?
 There’d be no way to convert that to a number.
 As such, we’ll do the same thing we did with `read_line()`: use the `ok()` and `expect()` methods to crash if there’s an error.